andreicristianpetcu/HipsterStore/README.md

   - All custom exceptions extend StoreException and have HTTP status codes
   - Logging is done with SLF4J, Logback, SpringAOP and manual logs for code clarity.
 - Write unit tests, at least for one class
-  - CustomerServiceTest has clear and simple tests
+  - CustomerServiceTest has clear and simple tests.
+  - AdminControllerTest is an example of a controller test
 - Use Java 17+ features
   - RandomGenerator in DummyPaymentService
 - Add a small Readme to document the project ✔️